-- In the event that a unit member has any clothing or other personal property, with the exception of motor vehicles or their contents, damaged or destroyed as a result of their enforcement of school regulations, or in the performance of other school duties, the Board of Education will reimburse the unit member for such loss, up to an amount not to exceed \$900.
+- 1. In the event that a unit member has any clothing or other personal property, with the exception of motor vehicles or their contents, damaged or destroyed as a result of their enforcement of school regulations, or in the performance of other school duties, the Board of Education will reimburse the unit member for such loss, up to an amount not to exceed nine hundred dollars (\$900).
 Where a claim for damage or destruction of personal property is based on the performance of other school duties, reimbursement will not be required if possession of the personal property for which reimbursement is claimed was not reasonable or proper under the circumstances, or if damage or destruction was caused by the negligent or wrongful act of the employee. - 2.
-Damage to a unit member's motor vehicle will be reimbursed up to the level of their motor vehicle insurance deductible, not to exceed \$100, provided that the unit member can produce the proof that their motor vehicle was damaged as a result of their enforcement of school regulations.
+Damage to a unit member's motor vehicle will be reimbursed up to the level of their motor vehicle insurance deductible, not to exceed one hundred dollars (\$100), provided that the unit member can produce proof that their motor vehicle was damaged as a result of their enforcement of school regulations.